At the Gates: Musical style and legacy

 At the Gates' musical style has been described as melodic death metal and death metal.
-The band's early work presented a "progressive, complex way of crafting songs of dextrous[sic] melodic fluidity and variation", which would influence progressive death metal, but also the black metal of Darkthrone's Transilvanian Hunger, for instance.
+The band's early work presented a "progressive, complex way of crafting songs of dextrous[sic] melodic fluidity and variation", which would influence technical death metal, but also the black metal of Darkthrone's Transilvanian Hunger, for instance.
 Most of this material was composed by Alf Svensson, who, according to guitarist Anders Björler, fused the Swedish melancholy of Nordic folk music with death metal and classical music.

-The style of later At the Gates "would inspire the whole Gothenburg region", but as Svensson had left the band, the commercial breakthrough Slaughter of the Soul was composed of more traditional song structures: "[...] a stripped-down, no-frills melodic death album that hit all the basic points of the style".
+The style of later At the Gates "would inspire the whole Gothenburg region", but as Svensson had left the band, the commercial breakthrough Slaughter of the Soul was composed of more traditional song structures: Steve Huey of AllMusic called it "a stripped-down, no-frills melodic death album that hit all the basic points of the style".
+In 2022, Eli Enis of Revolver wrote: "In many ways, At the Gates are the melodic death-metal band," stating the belief that the band's style had been imitated hundreds, if not thousands of times.

 Awards

 At the Gates were nominated for a Swedish Grammy (Grammis) for Slaughter of the Soul in 1996, but didn't win.

 They won the Swedish Grammy (Grammis) in February 2015 for the 2014 comeback album At War with Reality.

 The band were also awarded the Metal Hammer Golden Gods Inspiration Award in June 2015.